Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 3: Is Nicotine Salt More Dangerous Than Freebase Nicotine?

 There is just one chemical difference between freebase and salt nicotine: salt nicotine contains benzoic acid.
 Benzoic acid occurs naturally in certain foods (cinnamon, cranberries and plums, for instance); it’s also used as an additive in soft drinks and sugar-free jams.
-Based on research conducted by the World Health Organisation (WHO), you would ingest a lot more benzoic acid by spreading sugar free jam on your toast in the morning than you would by vaping nic salt infused e-liquid for a whole day.
-Footnote 6

 4: Is Nic Salt More Addictive Than Freebase Nicotine?

 Nicotine is an incredibly addictive substance, and when you vape nic salts, the nicotine gets absorbed into your bloodstream more effectively than with freebase boosters.
-This makes some people worry that they could accidentally increase their dependence on nicotine, just by switching from one type of booster to another.
+This makes some people worry that they could accidentally increase their dependence on nicotine just by switching from one type of booster to another.
 If nicotine cravings become too strong, then cigarettes start to look tempting again, so you have to tread carefully here.

-Nicotine is nicotine — it doesn’t come in varying forms of ‘addictiveness’ — but you will feel like you’re getting more nicotine ‘per vape’ from salt nic, purely because of how it works in your body.
+Nicotine is nicotine — it doesn’t come in varying forms of ‘addictiveness’ — but you will feel like you’re getting more nicotine per puff from salt nic, purely because of how it works in your body.
 Salt nicotine is smoother on the throat, too, so if you usually only stop vaping when the throat hits become too much, then salt nicotine could be a bad choice for you.

 To switch from freebase to salt nic safely, our advice is to start vaping nic salts at a much lower nicotine strength (mg/ml).
 You can always adjust your nicotine dosage upwards if you feel you need more.
 Some box mods have puff counters which can help you to keep an eye on your consumption levels, too.
 If you have any doubts, ask your NHS Stop Smoking counsellor or your doctor for further advice.